Our Dedication To Exceeding Quality Compliance & Standards

 The GEO Group is committed to achieving ACA accreditation at all qualifying facilities.
 All GEO facilities that qualify to be accredited are now accredited or in the process of seeking accreditation.
 As new facilities join GEO, either through new contract awards or through acquisitions, they are placed on a schedule for initial accreditation within 18 months.

 GEO’s Operational Record on Immigration

 GEO has had a long-standing partnership with U.S. Immigration and Customs Enforcement (ICE) and its predecessor agency, the Immigration and Naturalization Service that dates back to mid-1980s with the opening of GEO’s Aurora ICE Processing Center.

 GEO’s immigration facilities adhere to strict contractual requirements set by ICE, and the agency employs several full-time, on-site contract monitors who have a physical presence at each of GEO’s facilities.
 Additionally, GEO’s facilities provide office space for ICE personnel, immigration attorneys, immigration court judges, non-governmental organizations, and other constituent groups who have unfettered access to each facility.

 All of GEO’s residential facilities under direct contract with ICE are audited and inspected by the agency on a routine and unannounced basis.
-GEO’s facilities are also independently accredited by the American Correctional Association, which is widely recognized as the foremost independent corrections and detention accreditation agency in the United States.
+GEO’s facilities are also independently accredited by the American Correctional Association.

 Prison Rape Elimination Act